-In 2021, the Company's statutory auditor was Deloitte Bedrijfsrevisoren BV, represented by Nico Houthaeve.
-The statutory auditor performs the external audit of the consolidated and statutory accounts of the Company and of its Belgian subsidiary (Biocartis NV), and audits specified account balances of Biocartis US Inc. In 2021, the Company's statutory auditor was Deloitte Bedrijfsrevisoren BV, represented by Nico Houthaeve.
-The statutory auditor performs the external audit of the consolidated and statutory accounts of the Company and of its Belgian subsidiary (Biocartis NV), and audits specified account balances of Biocartis US Inc. In 2021, a total amount of EUR 161,415 was paid to the statutory auditor for audit fees.
-There were no non-audit services performed for Biocartis by the statutory auditor in 2021.
-Other non-audit services performed by Deloitte for Biocartis in 2021 amounted to EUR 90,800.
+In 2022, the Company's statutory auditor was Deloitte Bedrijfsrevisoren BV, represented by Nico Houthaeve.
+The statutory auditor performs the external audit of the consolidated and statutory accounts of the Company and of its Belgian subsidiary (Biocartis NV), and audits specified account balances of Biocartis US Inc. For 2022, the audit fee amounted to EUR 118,240, and the fees for audit related services performed by the statutory auditor amounted to EUR 213,555 (mainly with respect to the comprehensive recapitalization transactions announced by the Company on 1 September 2022).